Shivanikanodia/Fraud-Detection-Engine-/README.md

 Subsequently, implemented a more complex model using XGBoost, applying a similar preprocessing setup and tuning hyperparameters such as scale_pos_weight, n_estimators, max_depth, colsample_bytree, and subsample for optimal performance.

 ##  Model Deployment and Model Hosting:

 Saved the XGBoost model as a .pkl file since it provided the best balance between precision and recall.
-Developed a lightweight API service to accept new inputs and return predictions instantly, would deployed it on AWS Elastic Beanstalk soon to monitor logs, thresholds, and performance drifts.
+Developed a lightweight API service to accept new inputs and return predictions instantly, as a future step would deployed it on AWS Elastic Beanstalk soon to monitor logs, thresholds, and performance drifts.

 The deployment pipeline extends the training pipeline and implements a continuous deployment workflow.
 It preps the input data, trains a model, and  return predictions.